 Identify potential stressors your employees may face and think about how to reduce them.

 Common stressors at work can include:

 - not having the training or resources required to do the job

-Healthy workplace resources
+Healthy workplace resources and programs

 WorkWell Toolkit for Small Business

 WorkSafe Victoria’s WorkWell Toolkit for Small Business is a free online tool to help businesses promote mental health and prevent mental injury in the workplace.
 Work through the Toolkit step-by-step to access tools and information tailored to your business size and industry type.

 Mentally Healthy Workplaces is a trusted source of tools and information for employers and employees to promote good mental health and prevent barriers to good mental health in the workplace.

 The Healthy Workplaces Achievement Program is a free, evidence-based health and wellbeing program with tools and templates that will help you create a workplace that promotes health and healthy behaviours.